 - Best-looking: Q Timex Reissue Falcon Eye

-- Best chronograph: Citizen Chandler Eco-Drive
+- Best field watch: Citizen Chandler Eco-Drive

 - Best budget: Timex Unisex Weekender

 How we chose the best watches under $500

 When finding the best watches under $500, we used a combination of personal experience, hands-on testing, past recommendations, and online research to narrow down what’s worth wearing.
 We compared specs like crystal quality (the glass dome that goes over a dial), water resistance, brand names, and band types to discover what timepieces are best for most people.
 We also consulted professionals and collectors, combed through hundreds of critical reviews and consumer impressions, and kept an eye on the most frequently cited value-oriented watches.
 We narrowed down our picks with the budget, accessibility, color variety, size, band and crystal quality, and water resistance in mind.
 One note: These aren’t smartwatches (if you want that, check out our thoughts on the Apple Watch 8), but they are smartly selected for those that want a timeless timepiece.